0110Yash/SEM-V-Network-Programming-Simulation-Lab/README.md

 # SEM-V-Network-Programmnng-Simulation-Lab
-This the programs from the Sem V of NPS lab
+This are the programs from the Sem V of NPS lab